bettermile/address-formatter-kotlin/README.md

 This project uses the address templates from [OpenCage](https://github.com/OpenCageData/address-formatting/) to format addresses.

-This library has only the [kotlin standard library](https://kotlinlang.org/) and [Mustache.java](https://github.com/spullara/mustache.java) (needed to format the address template) as dependencies.
+This library has only the [kotlin standard library](https://kotlinlang.org/) as dependency.

 For Java 11 and above.